 Quick access to screenshots and downloads

-We do not know how the “Holding Space” bar will look like.
+We do not know what the “Holding Space” bar will look like.
 It is safe to assume that it will resemble the Phone Hub implementation.

 At present, we have the option to access screenshots from the notification area.
 Downloads appear on the Chrome toolbar at the bottom.